-MPH@GW’s Health Policy focus area is designed for professionals who aspire to be influential leaders in the health care field, dedicated to improving health systems and public health by effectively communicating and implementing policies.
-With a health policy degree, you can impact and enhance public health from the highest levels of health care management and exploration.
+MPH@GW’s health policy elective courses are designed for students who aspire to be influential leaders in the health care field, passionate about improving health systems and public health by effectively communicating and implementing policies.
+With a health policy background, you can impact and enhance public health from the highest levels of health care management and exploration.

 In today’s ever-changing political sphere, health care continues to be a complex system in need of expert analytical professionals to create new policies for advancement.
-Individuals with a public health policy degree collaborate with other experts to oversee the marketing and implementation of policies and strategies that will improve health systems worldwide.
+Individuals who work in public health policy collaborate with other experts to oversee the marketing and implementation of policies and strategies that will improve health systems worldwide.

 What Is Health Policy?